hollowstrawberry/crab-cogs/README.md

 ## 🧠 Simulator

+The "big" cog of this repo, it is limited to 1 server with settings defined by the owner.
+The other cogs are more versatile.

-Designates a channel that will send automated messages mimicking your friends using Markov chains.
+Designates a channel that will send automated messages mimicking your friends through Markov chains.
 They will have your friends' avatars and nicknames too!
 Inspired by /r/SubredditSimulator and similar concepts.

 🧠 It will learn from new messages sent in configured channels, and only from users with the configured role.
 It will only support a single guild.